As is the case for most technologies, television had no single “inventor.” But then there’s the amazing Alexander Bain.

 What has been called “the master television patent” — certainly the first patent for a complete television system — was issued in Germany in 1885.
 The first crude television pictures were seen by 1879.
 Multiple television systems were described between a demonstration of an “artificial eye” in 1876 and those first crude video pictures of 1879.
 And before that?

 Nothing.
-Not even science fiction.
+Not even science fiction or fantasy.
 The closest description might be in a tale, offered by Sir Walter Scott in 1828, of a mysterious mirror that saw not only into the distance but also into the past (although it could produce images for no more than seven minutes).

 Why did the concept of television suddenly appear in the 1870s?
 It began, perhaps, with the seemingly appropriately named Wildman Whitehouse.